jerrydboonstra/serverless-assistant-chat/README.md

 ```

 ### Deploy
-To deploy the frontend, run the following command from the project root directory.
+To build and deploy the frontend, run the following command from the project root directory.
 The `FE_DEPLOYMENT_BUCKET` is the name of the bucket provided when deploying the CloudFormation template in the previous step.

 ```sh
 make deploy-frontend